Nyqvist02/BokningsSystem/readme.md

 ### DISCLAIMER

-Variables and filenames written in Swedish and English, viewer discretion is advised
+Variables and filenames written in both Swedish and English, viewer discretion is advised